peacefulotter/disco-experiments/README.md

 │   │       └── socket.ts # WebSocket server for streaming the preprocessed dataset to the client
 │   ├── gpt-tfjs # Clone of the gpt-tfjs npm package, with some minor modifications │   ├── node # NodeJS version
-│   │   ├── train-cpu.ts # Training script for the 'cpu' backend
-│   │   ├── train-gpu.ts # Training script for the 'tensorflow' backend
-│   │   └── train.ts # Generic training script calling the training function from shared/train.ts
+│   │   └── train.ts # Training script calling the training function from shared/train.ts
 │   ├── pytorch # Pytorch version
 │   │   ├── llm-baselines # Clone of the llm-baselines repo, with some minor modifications, mainly to use the config.py file │   │   │   └── run.sh # Starts training with the config provided in src/shared/config.py